-Open position: PhD student in microbiology & bioinformatics
+Open position: PhD student in microbiology & bioinformatics [CLOSED]

 We are recruiting a PhD student in the field of microbiology and bioinformatics to investigate how environmental fungi acquire the ability to cause human disease using experimental methods and NGS datasets.